-The library currently has approximately 5,000 print reference volumes, including several biblical commentary series.
-Reference volumes are available for use in the library only and may not circulate.
+The library provides a small browsing collection of print reference volumes, including several biblical commentary series.
+Reference volumes are available for use on campus.
+Print items are organized according to the Dewey Decimal Classification system commonly used in school and public libraries.